 There are known cases of neomycin causing loss of hearing.
 Neomycin can also damage the kidneys.
 People taking the oral drug must have their kidney, nerve and muscle function tested regularly.

 Other common side effects include irritation or soreness of the mouth and rectal area.
 And there’s a long list of more unusual side effects.
 These include digestive issues, weakness, difficulty breathing,

-So … why am I bothering to mention the side effects of the oral medicine when I’m talking about a topical product?
+So … why mention the side effects of the oral medicine when we’re talking about topical product?

 Well, we’re talking about dogs here.
 And if you put Neosporin cream on a dog, he’s quite likely to lick it.
 So … what was a topical medication becomes an oral one for him.
 The topical medicine has side effects too, but the oral ones are more serious.

 And the topical medicine can also be harmful.
 Wound irrigation with neomycin can cause kidney failure.
 And topical neomycin can also cause hearing loss.
 These are serious side effects!

 Don’t use neomycin if your dog has …

 - Kidney disease

 - Myasthenia gravis (an autoimmune disease-causing weakness and fatigue)

 - Parkinson’s (which can sometimes affect dogs).